 The programme provides rigorous training by faculty members who regularly publish in top academic journals.
 This ensures that students will be well equipped to start their academic careers as competent and independent researchers.

-We seek candidates who are conducting rigorous, impactful, and interesting research, and have high-quality publishing and research records commensurate with the rank they are applying for.
+We are seeking leading experts particularly in Entrepreneurship and Innovation, but also from one of the following broadly defined areas of Strategic Management, International Business, Organizational Theory (Macro), Environmental Sustainability and CSR, and Technology Management and Digitalization.
+We expect candidates to be conducting rigorous, impactful, and interesting research, and have high-quality publishing and research records commensurate with the rank they are applying for.

 SMU offers an internationally competitive compensation and research support package including relocation benefits and child education funding.